Younghoe Koo: 2019 season

 On October 29, 2019, Koo was signed by the Atlanta Falcons after they cut their longtime kicker and franchise leading scorer, Matt Bryant.
 In his Falcons debut, Koo made all four of his field goals (including a 48-yarder) and both of his extra points in a 26–9 upset win over the New Orleans Saints.

 He was named the NFC Special Teams Player of the Week for his performance.
 In Week 13 against the New Orleans Saints on Thanksgiving Day, Koo delivered three successful onside kicks, one of which was undone by a penalty, in the 26–18 loss.
 In Week 14 against the Carolina Panthers, Koo made four field goals (including a then career-long 50-yarder), four extra points, and recovered a fumble forced by teammate Damontae Kazee on wide receiver Greg Dortch during a kickoff return in the 40–20 win.
 For this performance, he was named the NFC Special Teams Player of the Week for the second time.
+In eight games in the 2019 season, he finished converting 23 of 26 field goal attempts and 15 of 16 extra point attempts.

 2020 season

 On February 18, 2020, Koo signed a one-year contract extension with the Falcons.
 In Week 2 against the Dallas Cowboys, Koo made all four of his field goal attempts, and all three of his extra points in the 39–40 loss.
 In Week 5 against the Panthers, Koo made both of his field goal attempts (including a career-long 54-yarder), in the 16-23 loss.
 In Week 6 against the Minnesota Vikings, Koo went 4-for-4 on field goals, as well as 4-for-4 on extra points, in the 40–23 win.
 In Week 8 against the Panthers, Koo made all four of his field goal attempts in the 25–17 win.
 In Week 12 against the Las Vegas Raiders, Koo made a career-high 5 field goals in the 43–6 blowout win.
 For his efforts in the month of November, Koo was named NFC Special Teams Player of the Month.
 Koo became the NFL's leading scorer following Week 13, having made 32 of 33 field goals and 23 extra points for a total of 119 points.
 In Week 16 against the Kansas City Chiefs, Koo missed a game-tying 39-yard field goal in the 14–17 loss after the ball was tipped by the Chiefs' Tanoh Kpassagnon.

 On December 20, 2020, Koo was selected to his first Pro Bowl.
+He finished the 2020 season converting 37 of 39 field goal attempts and 33 of 36 extra point attempts.
 He signed a contract extension with the Falcons on March 11, 2021.